icub-tech-iit/documentation/docs/configure_static_ip/configure-static-ip.md

 ## Windows
 In order to communicate with an `ETH` board, we need to assign a `static IP` to the network interface used.

-in this example is used an `USB/ETH` adapter (but a physical network interface can be used as well) to communicate with an `EMS` board.
+In this example, a `USB/ETH` adapter is used (but a physical network interface can be used as well) to communicate with an `EMS` board.

 Follow the steps below: